ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ### How are users counted for instances of {{site.data.keyword.contdelivery_short}} in resource groups?
 {: #count_users_rg}

 Users are counted and managed by using the list of authorized users that belongs to each {{site.data.keyword.contdelivery_short}} service instance.
 Users are automatically added to this list when they meet any of the following criteria:

-* View, edit, or run a delivery pipeline.
+* View, edit, or run (either directly in the user interface or indirectly by committing to a repo) a delivery pipeline.
+* Interact with {{site.data.keyword.DRA_short}}.
 * Have Developer (or greater) access to a repo in {{site.data.keyword.gitrepos}} that allows them to commit and push changes to that repo.
-Users of Git repos with the Guest or Reporter roles with read-only access are not counted as authorized users.
 Users of Git Project Access Tokens with the Developer (or greater) role are counted as authorized users.
 These users appear in the list of authorized users as `bot` users.

-Users with the Guest or Reporter roles are not automatically added to the authorized users list.
+Users with only the Guest or Reporter roles are not automatically added to the authorized users list.
 To prevent users from accessing toolchains and automatically being added to the authorized user list for a {{site.data.keyword.contdelivery_short}} service instance, complete the following actions:

 * Remove the user's access to the toolchain from IAM.
-* Remove Developer access from all {{site.data.keyword.gitrepos}} repos that are attached to all of the toolchains in the resource group by removing their repo access or downgrading their role to Guest or Reporter.
+* Remove Developer and higher access from all {{site.data.keyword.gitrepos}} repos that are attached to all of the toolchains in the resource group and region by removing their repo access or downgrading their role to Guest or Reporter.

 The specific activities that are used to automatically count users, and the method for counting those users might change over time.
 However, the process for counting users will continue to comply with the terms of {{site.data.keyword.contdelivery_short}} plans.
 You can also manually add users to the list of authorized users, at any time.
 {: important}

 For more information about using IAM to manage access to toolchains in a resource group or the toolchain itself, see [Managing user access to toolchains with Identity and Access Management](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).
 For more information about managing access to a {{site.data.keyword.gitrepos}} repo, see [Project's members](https://us-south.git.cloud.ibm.com/help/user/project/members/index.md){: external}.

 The method that you use to organize toolchains within resource groups directly impacts user access and billing.
-When a user uses toolchains in multiple regions or resource groups, they are counted and billed for each {{site.data.keyword.contdelivery_short}} service instance within each unique pairing of region and resource group.
+By default, when a user uses toolchains in multiple regions or resource groups, they are counted and billed for each {{site.data.keyword.contdelivery_short}} service instance within each unique pairing of region and resource group.
+If you have an enterprise account and are using the {{site.data.keyword.contdelivery_short}} Professional plan, you may be able to reduce the total count of authorized users billed within the enterprise by [enabling consolidated billing](#consolidated_billing_enable).
 {: tip}

 You can manage the list of authorized users on the **Manage** tab within the {{site.data.keyword.contdelivery_short}} service instance.

 1. Go to the [Resource list](https://cloud.ibm.com/resources){: external} for your {{site.data.keyword.cloud_notm}} account.
-2. In the **Name** column, in the filter text box, type `Continuous Delivery` to view your existing services.
+2. In the **Product** column, in the filter text box, type `Continuous Delivery` to view your existing services.
 3. For each service, click the hyperlink in the **Name** column.
-4. In the **Manage** tab, you can view, add, or remove users from the list of Authorized Users, as needed.
+4. In the **Manage > Authorized users** tab, you can view, add, or remove users from the list of authorized users, as needed.
+5. If you have enabled consolidated billing, in the **Manage > Consolidated billing** tab you can view the consolidated list of authorized users.

 Users are automatically added or added again when they use the {{site.data.keyword.contdelivery_short}} service.
 {: tip}

-### How can you view billing and usage information?
+## Viewing billing and usage information
 {: #view_billing_usage}

 You can view all of the instances of the {{site.data.keyword.contdelivery_short}} service in your account and the number of users and pipeline executions that are reported against each instance in an {{site.data.keyword.cloud_notm}} Public environment.